zeekay/die/README.md

 ```

 ### Awesome testing with Mocha
-[Mocha][mocha] has emerged as the best-in-class JavaScript test framework, and Die supports it out of the box.
+[Mocha][mocha] has emerged as a best-in-class JavaScript testing framework, and Die supports it out
+of the box.

 ### Multi-app support
 By default each app created by Die is reusable by other Die/[Express][express] apps.
+Example
-Example configuration:
+configuration:

 ```javascript
 // Add app2's static paths to the stack, make client-side code available.